ML-GSAI/SDE-Drag/README.md

 The pre-trained model of all experiments employed in this repo is [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5).

 ## 🤗 **Integration with Diffusers library**
+You can try out SDE-Drag with just a couple lines of code:
 ```python
 import PIL
 import torch